 96. From a practical point of view, what does it entail to establish and operate a manufacturing business in Namibia?
 First of all, there needs to be a market for the product, no market, no business.
 Also, given Namibia's small population of just more than two million, leaves a manufacturer with a small domestic market.
 This small market can hinder the creation of additional employment opportunities, as expansion is often limited by market size and market share.
 Economies of scale is therefore the principal barrier for the development of manufacturing in Namibia.
 Countries with well-established companies and large economies of scale, such as Namibia's neighbour South Africa, are able to export large volumes of products to Namibia.
 This can be a threat to a new entrepreneur in the local manufacturing sector.
 Thus, such an entrepreneur needs to maintain high productivity and quality standards in order to achieve a competitive advantage.
-Furthermore, local exporters, who value strong economies as is the case with Angola and Zimbabwe.
+Furthermore, local exporters, who value strong economies in neighbouring countries, are also currently faced with weakened economies as is the case with Angola and Zimbabwe.

-4. OPPORTUNITIES IN THE MANUFACTURING SECTOR
+4. OPPORTUNITIES IN THE MANUFACTURING SECTOR.